ReedMerrill/sampleReddit/README.md

 )
 ```

+This function is the default implementation of a snowball sampling frame used by sampleReddit.
+It that starts with a list of subreddits as seeds.
+It then identifies posts from those subreddits, and users who have commented on those posts in order to generate a snowball sample of Reddit users.[^1]

-The above function will conduct a snowball sample of Reddit users by collecting the top 3 posts from the "politics" and "news" subreddits from the past year and then the usernames of all the users who commented on those posts.
+In the example above the function will collect the usernames of everyone who commented on any of the top 3 posts in the "politics" and "news" subreddits from the past year.
 The function returns two things:

 1. A Python dictionary object that documents the sampling frame.
 It maps subreddits to posts and posts to comments.
 2. A `pandas` `DataFrame` with a single column called "users" that lists the users who were sampled.

 The library also provides lower-level functions that only sample posts from a subreddit, or comments from a list of posts IDs.
-For a full list of functions, see the [documentation](https://github.com/ReedMerrill/sampleReddit/wiki).
+This facilitates the use of sampleReddit to generate custom snowball samples that can use any type of Reddit entity as a seed and snowball its connections to collect a sample of the entity of interest -- you can snowball sample subreddits based on the communities that a seed of users engage with, and so on.
+For a full list of sampleReddit's functions, see the [documentation](https://github.com/ReedMerrill/sampleReddit/wiki/User-Manual).

-**Note:** Any access to the Reddit API requires an application that is registered with Reddit via their developer portal.
+[^1]: Any access to the Reddit API requires an application that is registered with Reddit via their developer portal.
 Once your app is registered the `setup_access` function can be used to create an authenticated Reddit API instance.
-For instructions on how to set up a registered Reddit API application, refer to [this guide](https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#script-app).[^1]

-[^1]: You will need a regular Reddit user account to complete the app authentication setup.
+For instructions on how to set up a registered Reddit API application, refer to [this guide](https://github.com/reddit-archive/reddit/wiki/OAuth2-App-Types#script-app).
+You will need a regular Reddit user account to complete the app authentication setup.

 Testing is performed on Python 3.10, but everything should work on 3.6 or later.

 ## Documentation

-Full package documentation can be found in this repo's [wiki](https://github.com/ReedMerrill/sampleReddit/wiki).
+Full documentation can be found in this repo's [wiki](https://github.com/ReedMerrill/sampleReddit/wiki/User-Manual).

 ## Acknowledgments